Operation Black Buck: Black Buck Two

 During the night of 3–4 May, a Vulcan flown by Squadron Leader John Reeve and his crew of No. 50 Squadron, flew a near-identical mission to the first.
 This time, a Vulcan piloted by Squadron Leader Alastair Montgomery, acted as flying reserve aircraft, but was not required.
 As with Black Buck One, the approach to Port Stanley over the final 200 nmi was made at low altitude, with a final "pop-up" to a higher altitude, 16000 ft, for the bomb run in order to avoid the now fully alert Argentine anti-aircraft defences, particularly the Argentine Roland surface-to-air missiles.
 As a result, all the bombs missed the runway.
 This was not known for several days, as the weather conditions precluded photo-reconnaissance missions.
 According to Argentine sources, which also confirm impacts near the western end of the airstrip, two Argentine soldiers were wounded.
 The cratering at the western end of the runway prevented Argentine engineers from extending it sufficiently to make it capable of accommodating high-performance combat aircraft.
-The runway remained in use by Hercules and light transport aircraft, allowing the Argentinians to fly in critical supplies and evacuate wounded personnel.
+The runway remained in use by Hercules and light transport aircraft, allowing the Argentines to fly in critical supplies and evacuate wounded personnel.